Policy

 Data we collect and process

 We process only the data needed to provide the product's features.
-This may include account identifiers needed for authentication, PDF URLs and document identifiers, local extension state such as a per-PDF viewer preference, user-selected text from PDFs, notes, annotations, collections, saved document metadata, AI prompts, follow-up questions, AI responses, citation metadata, citation context, reference text, and basic usage or error information needed to keep the service reliable.
+This may include account identifiers needed for authentication, PDF URLs and document identifiers, local extension state such as a per-PDF viewer preference, user-selected text from PDFs, notes, annotations, collections, saved document metadata, AI prompts, follow-up questions, AI responses, citation metadata, citation context, reference text, billing identifiers for paid plans, and basic usage or error information needed to keep the service reliable.

 How we use data